What happens after company formation

 Annual reporting requirements for Companies House

-You must send annual statutory accounts (financial reports) and a confirmation statement (a snapshot of company details and information about shares) to Companies House every year by the deadlines you are given
+You must send annual statutory accounts (financial reports) and a confirmation statement (a snapshot of the company's current position) to Companies House every year by the deadlines you are given.

 Selling shares after company formation

-If your company is not trading or conducting any business kind of activity that generates income, or has to be entered into your accounting records, you should contact your local corporation tax office in writing to state that your company is dormant.
+If your company is not trading or conducting any business kind of activity that generates income or must be entered into your accounting records, you should contact HMRC's Corporation Tax Office to confirm that your company is dormant.

-If your company was trading prior to becoming dormant, you will receive a ‘Notice to deliver a Company Tax Return’ at your registered office after notifying your local tax office that your company is now dormant.
-You must complete a tax return and pay any corporation tax owed for the period of activity.
+If your company was trading prior to becoming dormant, you will receive a ‘Notice to deliver a Company Tax Return’ at your registered office after notifying HMRC of your company's dormancy.
+You must complete a tax return and pay any Corporation Tax owed for the period of activity.